 It’s vital to examine the benefits of employer-provided health insurance and why more businesses should consider implementing employer-based health insurance plans.

-Employer health insurance plans cover the healthcare needs of a company’s workforce and their dependents.
+Employer-Sponsored Health Insurance is a healthcare plan that employers provide for the company’s workforce and their dependents.
 The employer is responsible for choosing the plan and determining exactly what it covers.
+Employers and employees typically share the cost of health insurance premiums.

 Employers and employees share the premiums.
 There are also major tax advantages to participating in employer health plans —employee contributions, for example, can be made pre-tax, reducing federal and state taxes on the employee end.